Tak783/recipes/README.md

 ### Design and Development (Discussion)
 * Built applying SOLID principles with a relatively extensive Unit and Integration testing suite.
-* App Built in a TDD way, ensuring that functionality works as expected and also providing protection from regressions
+* App Built using TDD, ensuring that functionality works as expected and also providing protection from regressions
 * More UI, Unit and Integrations could have been added as discussed in the improvments section
 * Business and engineering organisations considerations were made when constructing this project as discussed in the previous section.

 ## Architectural decisions